openresty/lua-nginx-module/README.markdown

 * `vars`
 	take a Lua table which holds the values to set the specified Nginx variables in the subrequest as this option's value.
 This option was first introduced in the `v0.3.1rc31` release.
 * `copy_all_vars`
-	specify whether to copy over all the Nginx variable values of the current request to the subrequest in question. modifications of the nginx variables in the subrequest will not affect the current (parent) request.
+	specify whether to copy over all the Nginx variable values of the current request to the subrequest in question. modifications of the Nginx variables in the subrequest will not affect the current (parent) request.
 This option was first introduced in the `v0.3.1rc31` release.
 * `share_all_vars`
 	specify whether to share all the Nginx variables of the subrequest with the current (parent) request. modifications of the Nginx variables in the subrequest will affect the current (parent) request.
 Enabling this option may lead to hard-to-debug issues due to bad side-effects and is considered bad and harmful.
 Only enable this option when you completely know what you are doing.
 * `always_forward_body`